SU London Program

-This course satisfies the Fine Arts Lecture (FAL) general education requirement.
+This course satisfies the Fine Arts (FA) general education requirement.

 Students are placed with organizations in London to gain practical experience in their field of study.
 Requires the permission of the SU Internship Coordinator in the Office of Career Services.
 An additional fee applies.

 2017 Curricular Focus: